ncatlab/nlab-content/pages/1668.md

 =--

-* Anders Kock, Monads on symmetric monoidal closed categories, Arch.
+* Anders Kock, _Monads on symmetric monoidal closed categories_, Arch.
 Math.
 21 (1970), 1-10.

-* Anders Kock, Strong functors and monoidal monads, Arhus Universitet, Various Publications Series No. 11 (1970).
+* Anders Kock, _Strong functors and monoidal monads_, Arhus Universitet, Various Publications Series No. 11 (1970).

 See also [here](http://home.imf.au.dk/kock/SFMM.pdf).

+Recently [[Nikolai Durov]] rediscovered that notion for the purposes of geometry (under the name __commutative algebraic monad__), constructed their spectra (generalizing the [[spectrum (geometry)|spectrum]] of Grothendieck) and theory of generalized schemes on this basis.
+There is a generalized version of Eckmann-Hilton arrgument concerning commutative finitary monads.
+Much detail including many examples and further constructions are in his thesis

+* Nikolai Durov, _New approach to Arakelov geometry_, [arXiv:0704.2030](http://arXiv.org/math/abs/0704.2030)